vssivabharathi/typing_pratice/README.md

 # typing_pratice

+In we are using Django Framework.

-TO start this project
+To start this project use this command
 '''
-npm run dev
+python manage.py runserver

 '''